 - Taco seasoning (pre-made or this one)

-- Heat sweet potatoes for 2 minutes or until cooked through
+- First, heat sweet potatoes for 2 minutes or until cooked through

-- Combine all your taco seasoning ingredients in a mixing bowl and set aside.
+- Next, combine all your taco seasoning ingredients in a mixing bowl and set aside.

-- Cook onion in garlic and onions until golden brown
+- Then, cook onion in garlic and onions until golden brown

-- Add drained tomatoes and beans.
+- Now add drained tomatoes and beans.
 Cook until the beans are tender.

-- Add your taco seasoning to the beans, tomatoes and onions.
+- Next, add your taco seasoning to the beans, tomatoes and onions.
 Cook for 5 minutes or so, until everything is covered with seasoning.

-- Fill sweet potatoes, top with cheese, green onion and avocado.
+- Lastly, fill sweet potatoes with beans mixture, top with cheese, green onion and avocado.
 Optional- sour cream

-For some other weeknight inspo, you can check for other ideas here.
-I hope you get to try at least one of these.
+For additional weeknight inspo, you can check for other ideas here.
 I have been experimenting with different meatless recipes a lot lately, so let me know what you guys think!

 Until next time,